kvmeghana07/kvmeghana07/README.md

-# Hi there, I'm Meghana! 👋
+# Hi everyone, I'm Meghana! 👋

 ### 👩‍💻 About Me
 I am an engineering student passionate about solving problems through code and exploring new technologies.

-### 🛠️ Tech Stack & Tools

- Here are the languages and tools I work with daily:

 ### 💻 Tech Stack: